 3. “Our clients prefer using checks.
 They won’t use digital payments.”

 We’ve found that when businesses make digital payments available, their customers flock to the online option.
 Paying online is easier for your customers and actually saves them time (and money).
 Paying can be as simple for your customer as paying by credit card, but costs you much less.
 And when you set up an autopay option, your customer can “set and forget” an automatic payment every month, so you always get paid on time.

 Recommended reading: How to move over 30% of payments to digital in months (Case Study)

 (Source: The Federal Reserve Payments Study - 2018 Annual Supplement)

 4. “We can't deal with multiple systems for each payment option.”

 You don’t have to.
-With the right payment platform you can accept ACH, eCheck, and debit and credit cards in a single system.
-We take this one step further and offer customers zero-fee payment rails with a consolidated view of payments and settlements in one dashboard.
+The Paystand platform can accept ACH, eCheck, and debit and credit cards.
+We take this one step further and offer customers zero-fee payment options with a consolidated view of payments and settlements in one dashboard.

 Recommended reading: How to accept direct bank payments online (Guide)